OpenBotsAI/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/Agent Component/AgentComponentDesignDocument.md

         - The headers will be: Name, Status, Health, Is Enabled, Jobs, View, Edit, Delete.
           - The appropriate data will be displayed underneath each heading for all agents.
           - The user can click on each agent to view, connect, edit, or delete it.
-          - Hovering over one of the agent shows the last heartbeat time.
+          - Hovering over one of the agents shows the last heartbeat time.
-  - Agent Controller:
+  - Agents Controller:
     - The AgentsController will make an API request and use the AgentManager to access the AgentRepository to retrieve all the agents from the Server and will return that information back to the view.
 The controller will utilize this same structure to view, add, edit, or remove an agent.
 Additionally, the AgentController can receive a connect, disconnect, or a heartbeat request, which will be handled by the AgentManager.
     - NOTE: The current API version is 1.
     - Routes: